 risk.
 More than half of the overall cost of capital could be represented by the company-speciﬁc risk factors.

-The three components of cost of capital include the cost of equity, the cost of debt, and the mix of equity and debt in the capital structure.
+The three components of the cost of capital include the cost of equity, the cost of debt, and the mix of equity and debt in the capital structure.
 Each component is viewed from the perspective of an outside investor coming into the deal.
 That’s important because, for example, a company might have more debt in its capital structure (lower cost of capital than equity) than what is optimal, but a lender might allow it because an owner personally guarantees the debt and maybe even collateralizes it with personal assets.
-An outside investor coming in, however, might not be able to put as much debt on the company without a personal guarantee, which would mean more equity, a higher cost of capital and a lower value.
+An outside investor coming in, however, might not be able to put as much debt on the company without a personal guarantee, which would mean more equity, a higher cost of capital, and a lower value.

 Generally speaking, the higher the risk proﬁle of the company, the more expensive the equity and debt become, and the more equity (higher cost than debt) is needed in the capital structure, thereby increasing the discount rate and reducing the implied multiple.